mhansen/jekyll-blog/_posts/2010-05-10-bad-benchmarks.markdown

 Of course, the first time you run firefox, the operating system has to go to the disc to get the firefox application, and all its configuration.
 The next time you run it, the operating system has a cache of all that data in RAM.
-You can access RAM at the speed of electricity (almost the speed of light).
-You can access the hard disk at the speed it spins (about 50km/h). **Big difference.**
+RAM is just a straight read off a register chip, using only electricity, and electricity moves at almost the speed of light.
+You can only access the hard disk at the speed it spins (about the speed of a car). **Big difference.**

 When benchmarking, beware of confirmation bias, and cache effects (even when the test is unscientific, and just for a bit of fun!).